ltnublet/JapanesePractice/README.md

 # JapanesePractice
-Replicating a lost program I wrote for practicing hiragana/katakana.
+Replicating a lost program I wrote for practicing hiragana/katakana, which has since had its scope expanded to include practicing Japanese overall.

 ## Purpose
 A target-language-agnostic framework for practicing language skills.
-The language pair focused on by development are English-Japanese, but design decisions try to keep the application from being strictly tied to this.
+The language pair focused on by development is English-Japanese, but design decisions try to keep the application from being strictly tied to this.

 ## Building